-During the medieval period of the Byzantine Empire some magnificent cities were built, some of the most important of these Byzantine Cities were Constantinople, Ravenna and Reggio Calabria.
-Read more about the Byzantine Cities >>
+During the golden years of the Byzantine Empire, magnificent cities were built such as Constantinople and Ravenna Read more about the Byzantine Cities >>

-The Byzantine Culture was highly influenced by the empires religion 'Christianity, and was also influenced by the orient Read more about the Byzantine Culture >>
+The Byzantine Culture was highly influenced by the empire's religion 'Christianity and was also influenced by the orient Read more about the Byzantine Culture >>

-Byzantine Emperors such as Constantine I, Theodosius I, Leo I, and Justinian I ruled the Byzantine Empire during the Medieval Times with Authority Read more about the Byzantine Emperors >>
+Byzantine Emperors such as Constantine I, Theodosius I, Leo I, and Justinian I ruled the Byzantine Empire with authority Read more about the Byzantine Emperors >>

 The Byzantine empire has some glorious periods from the 9th Century under the Macedonian dynasty Read more about the Byzantine Empire Timeline >>

 The History of the Byzantine Empire is a compelling one which has it's origins in the old Roman Empire Read more about the Byzantine History >>

 Byzantine mosaics were a very popular form of art in medieval times, they were extensively used in the Byzantine empire inside churches to depict religious themes Read more about the Byzantine Mosaics >>

 Byzantine music itself was a harmonious mixture of the Roman legacy of the EmpireRead more about the Byzantine Music >>

 Byzantine Paintings flourished under the Byzantine Empire and often depicted religious themes, Icon painting was very popular and the Virgin Mary, Jesus and the Church were often painted Read more about the Byzantine Paintings >>

 Byzantine Politics was centralized with Byzantine Emperor holding supreme power and influence Read more about the Byzantine Politics >>

 The Byzantine Empire had one of the most formidable armies - The Varangian Guard in the medieval period Read more about the Byzantine Weaponry >>

 The Capital of Byzantine Empire was called Constantinople, it was one of the most magnificent cities in all medieval history, with incredible power and wealth Read more about the Capital of Byzantine Empire >>

-Constantinople was one of the most magnificent Cities in Medieval History, it was destroyed and looted by the Ottoman Muslim Armies in the Siege of Constantinople Read more about the Fall of Constantinople >>
+Constantinople was one of the most magnificent medieval Cities was destroyed and looted by Ottoman Armies in the Siege of Constantinople Read more about the Fall of Constantinople >>